-Some children get so ill they need to be admitted to hospital.
+Some children get so ill they need to go into hospital.

 HOW DOES A FLU VACCINE HELP?

 Having a flu vaccine will help protect your child from flu.
 Protection starts around two weeks after having the vaccine.
 The vaccine usually offers children good protection against flu.